Slayer95/aura-bot/CLI.md

 ## \`--hide-ign-started\`

 This parameter customizes whether Aura will obfuscate players names after the game starts.
-By customizing this parameter, players names may effectively be hidden or revealed in the output of many commands and status reports.
+By customizing this parameter, players names may effectively be hidden or revealed in some contexts.

 **Options:**

-- always: Players names are hidden.
 - never: Players names are revealed.
+- host: Players names are hidden in the output of many commands and status reports.
+- always: Players names are hidden  in the output of many commands and status reports.
+Additionally, when used together with --hide-ign, any hosted map will also be unaware of the identities of non-local players.
+When used this way, games running certain maps may desync.
 - auto: This is the default.
 Players names are obfuscated in FFA games where there are 3 or more players.

 This option is equivalent to ``<hosting.nicknames.hide_in_game>`` in `config.ini` This option is equivalent to ``<map.hosting.nicknames.hide_in_game>`` in map configuration

-This flag is disabled by default.

 # Flags for CLI commands